-It was a warm and breezy day in the summer of 1957.
-There was a fire in an area of the San Bernardino mountain range that is now Silverwood Lake.
+In the summer of 1957, there was a fire in an area of the San Bernardino mountain range that is now Silverwood Lake.
 A fire captain walked in to a small butcher shop on Highland Avenue in San Bernardino.
 The department was in need of 800 steaks to feed hungry fire fighters and the proprietor, Ron V. Rezek, was there to meet their needs.

 Life in 1957 was much different than what we know today.
 Technology was a word seldom used or defined.
 Equipment was primitive by today’s standards.
 Times were tough and discouragingly difficult at best.
 The only road to survival was hard work.
 Ron V. Rezek knew the road of hard work and combined this with ingenuity and visionary perception for the near and distant future.